Thirupdk/CPH-SEC.github.io/cphsec_howtowrite.md

 ### <a id="Introduction"></a>Introduction

-Its the dream to put Copenhagen and Danish white-hat hackers on the world map by creating solid content i.e. hacking guides for the CPH:SEC GitBook.
+It's the dream to put Copenhagen and Danish white-hat hackers on the world map by creating solid content i.e. hacking guides for the CPH:SEC GitBook.
 This way both writers and readers can enjoy CPH:SEC hacking guides.
-High quality guides are in popular demand and so an initiative of corporation is needed.
+High quality guides are in popular demand and so an initiative of cooperation is needed.
 This is the dream of the CPH:SEC GitBook project or put simply: **We all like more hacking guides right?**
 Using GitBook for hosting is a free, efficient and somewhat low-tech way to deliver content to readers and is easy to use for a linux user, hacker, programmer and works on all platforms.
 Like Github, GitBook supports MarkDown (MD) natively and so to make writing easy there is a CPH:SEC MD template.